cnr-ibba/SMARTER-database/docs/data-import.rst

 and genotype calls need to be standardized in order to be compared.
 This is particularly true when genotypes are referred according genomic sequence: since the chip probes could be aligned to the *forward/reverse* strands, the same SNPs could have different genotypes in different assembly versions.
-In such way, variants need to be standardized in order to compare datasets produced in different times with different approaches.
+In such way, variants need to be converted in order to compare datasets produced in different times with different approaches.
-To accomplish this, variant need to be loaded into database from manifest, and supplementary information need to be added into the smarter database: all those steps are managed through ``Makefile`` by calling:
+To accomplish this, variants need to be loaded into database from manifest, and supplementary information need to be added into the smarter database: all those steps are managed through ``Makefile`` by calling: